smlacava/Athena/README.md

 - **Measures Correlation analysis**: the user can verify the presence of a correlation in a group between the patterns of two different measures
 - **Epochs Analysis**: the user can study the variation of a measure through the epochs in every frequency band for a subject
-- **Classification**: the user can train and test a Decision Tree classifier or a Random Forest classifier in order to verify the discriminant capability of the extracted features and to check if it is possible to distinguish between the two groups of subjects
+- **Classification**: the user can train and test a Decision Tree classifier, a Random Forest classifier or a Neural Network classifier in order to verify the discriminant capability of the extracted features and to check if it is possible to distinguish between the two groups of subjects

 The user can also **merge the data of the significant results** of every previously computed statistical analysis in a csv file which can be used for a classification or other external analysis.